namannimmo10/Google-Summer-of-Code-with-SymPy/README.md

 The SymPy community is very welcoming and supportive.
 I sent an email to the SymPy mailing list around Feb 3rd, 2020 asking the community about the scope of adding a new Control Systems engineering package.
 Initially, their opinions were against this, and students were advised to focus on improving existing SymPy packages, *instead* of adding new packages (core or not).

 I continued to show my interest in this project and guess what??
-Here is the response I got finally:
+Here is the response I got finally (Thanks, [Jason](https://github.com/moorepants)):

 ![img4](/images/Jason's_response.png)